 While our online programs do not offer an international immersion experience, ongoing opportunities for peer-to-peer networking, professional development events, and regional company tours are available to all students.

-Santa Clara’s Online MBA program provides extensive opportunity for students to network with each other, faculty, Silicon Valley-area professionals, and program alumni.
+Santa Clara’s online graduate business programs provide extensive opportunities for students to network with each other, faculty, Silicon Valley-area professionals, and program alumni.
 These opportunities include quarterly company tours, case study competitions, student clubs, and other activities.
 “Leavey News & Notes,” which is a monthly newsletter distributed to all Leavey students, provides an overview of upcoming events, specialty courses, company visits, and student development organizations.

 To learn more about networking opportunities associated with our online programs and to download the “Leavey News & Notes” newsletter, please visit the networking page here.

 According to data sourced directly from our current online student population, our Online MBA program includes the following demographics:

 For Online MBA students, the first three-day intensive will take place immediately before you begin your first course, and the second will take place during your final quarter.